Current Projects

 Using Virtual Reality to Examine Peer Defending Behaviors

 Bullying is one of the top threats to youth in Canada, linked to serious outcomes like increased anxiety and depression, relationship problems and poor academic achievement.
-Bystander intervention - standing up for the person being bullied - is a very effective way to stop bullying.
+Peer defending - standing up for the person being bullied - is a very effective way to stop bullying.
 Although peers witness 85% of bullying, very few intervene.
 Our research aims to understand why some youth defend their peers while others don't.
 By using a new virtual reality (VR) tool developed by Dr. Lambe, we can explore these behaviours in the moment as the bullying event unfolds.
+This research will also explore young people's (and their parents') perceptions of bullying and peer defending using qualitative interviews.
 We hope to use the findings from our research to inform bullying-intervention strategies and empower youth to intervene safely and effectively.
 This research is currently funded by a SSHRC Insight Development Grant and is conducted with collaborators Dr. Ralph Redden (St.FX) and Dr. Natalie Spadafora (Brock).

 Waves of change bystander intervention